Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Regularization for Low-precision DNNs

-Figure~\ref{sec:quantization:weight:fig:01} presents an example of how high-precision weights are gradually quantized by our regularization scheme.
-We plotted weight histogram snapshots captured at the second convolutional layer of the LeNet-5 model\footnote{https://github.com/BVLC/caffe/tree/master/examples/mnist} while a pre-trained model is quantized to a 4-bit fixed-point model.
-The histograms in the figure from the left to the right correspond to $10k$, $21k$, $23k$, and $30k$ batch iterations of training, respectively.
+\textbf{Evolution of weight histogram}.
+Figure~\ref{sec:reg:weightquant:fig:01} presents an example of how high-precision weights are gradually quantized by our regularization scheme.
+We plotted weight histogram snapshots captured at the second convolutional layer of the MNIST LeNet-5 model\footnote{\url{https://github.com/BVLC/caffe/tree/master/examples/mnist}} while a pre-trained model is quantized to a 4-bit fixed-point model.
+The histograms in the figure from the left to the right correspond to $10$k, $21$k, $23$k, and $30$k batch iterations in training, respectively.
 Observe that the weight distribution gradually converges to the sum of uniformly spaced delta functions and all high-precision weights converge to quantized values completely in the end.

-The proposed weight quantization method is also applicable to learning a quantized DNN from scratch.
-In Figure~\ref{sec:quantization:weight:fig:02}, we plotted the convergence curves of a 4-bit fixed-point LeNet-5 model trained from scratch.
-Observe that the regularization term~$R$ reduces smoothly, while the cross-entropy network loss~$E$ decreases with some jitters due to stochastic gradient descent.
-The cross-entropy loss and the top-1 accuracy for the test dataset converge and remain stable.